Links on Android Authority may earn us a commission. Learn more.

 The iPhone 13 Pro Max has the fastest smartphone chip around.

-When it comes to benchmarks, the A15 Bionic leads the pack.
+When it comes to benchmarks, the A15 Bionic led the pack at launch and continues to rank at the top of GPU tests even today.
 Compared to its predecessor, the iPhone 12 Pro and the A14 Bionic, we’re looking at about an 8% single-core CPU improvement and a 22% uplift in multi-core scenarios.
 Graphics-wise, the addition of a new GPU core in the Pro and Pro Max models boosts performance between 10% and 25% depending on the test.

 In cross-platform testing at launch, the Apple iPhone 13 Pro Max topped our charts for Geekbench 5 and 3DMark by quite some margin, powering past the fastest Android phones on the market at the time.
 During its launch presentation, Apple noted that its latest handset was 50% more powerful than “the leading competition,” i.e. Android phones.
 That’s not quite the full picture, but single-core CPU and graphics performance certainly meet and even exceed that metric, at least in these benchmarks.